Country Blocking allows you to block access to your site from certain countries.

 Block access to the login form

-Using country blocking to block access to your login form is an effective way to immediately stop brute force login attacks from a specific country.
+Using country blocking to block access to your login page is an effective way to immediately stop brute force login attacks from a specific country.
 Login attempts via the WordPress XML-RPC API are also blocked.
 Other plugins that create custom login pages that use the standard WordPress authentication hooks may also be successfully blocked with this option.
 Plugins that are known to be incompatible are:

 Block access to the rest of the site (outside the login form)